Frequently Asked

 No, mediation gives you more control over the outcome than litigation.
 In court, a judge makes the final decision and you have to live with it, whether you agree with it or not.
 In mediation, you and the other party create the solution together.
 Nothing is agreed unless both parties consent.

-Strategies for addressing power imbalances include meeting parties separately to ensure each can speak freely, providing information to level the knowledge playing field, adjusting the process structure, and in some cases, recommending that mediation is not appropriate and other avenues should be pursued.
+Strategies for addressing power imbalances include meeting parties separately to ensure each can speak freely.
+We provide information to level the knowledge playing field and adjust the process structure as needed.
+In some cases, we may recommend that mediation is not appropriate and other avenues should be pursued.
 The mediator will discuss any power dynamics with you before proceeding.

 Discuss concerns about power imbalances in your situation.If you're afraid of the other party, this needs to be addressed before mediation can proceed.
 Safety is the priority.
 If there's a history of violence or threats, mediation may not be appropriate, and other avenues such as legal protection orders may be necessary first.